4. Environmental quality

 • There shall be woodland design planning documentation which considers the environmental aspects of sustainable forest management set out in the UK Forestry Standard and these standards shall be maintained throughout the duration of the project.

-• Projects shall demonstrate whether or not an Environmental Statement/ EIA Report is required under the Environmental Impact Assessment Forestry Regulations.
+• Projects shall demonstrate whether or not an Environmental Statement/ EIA report is required under the Environmental Impact Assessment Forestry Regulations.
 They shall:

 • Provide the Environmental Statement/EIA Report if one was required, or